 a) For the purposes of these General Terms and Conditions, the following words shall have the meanings assigned to them below:

 i.
-Outbound Marketing Plan: Customized marketing plan developed during the set-up process by Vendor that details the marketing approach and strategies Vendor will use on Client’s campaign.
+Outbound Marketing Plan: Customized marketing plan developed during the set-up process by the Vendor that details the marketing approach and strategies Vendor will use on the Client’s campaign.

 iii.
 Delivered Appointment: This is defined as a SAL (Sales Accepted Lead) or SQL (Sales Qualified Lead) that was delivered to Client and is considered billable in a pay-per-appointment program.
 This consists of Appointments completed as well as upcoming Appointments for the purpose of determining the Vendor’s production quota.

 iv.
-Appointment Format: The SOW will specify the format of Appointments to be scheduled and may include but is not limited to in-person, teleconference, and web meeting.
+Appointment Format: The SOW will specify the format of Appointments to be scheduled and may include but is not limited to in-person, teleconference, and web meetings.

 v.
 Appointment Upcoming: Appointment is scheduled for a future date.